 AT&T, owner of DirecTV, is seeking consumer support to prevent Section 119 from expiring.
 Members of RV and trucker organizations are encouraged to contact legislators with their thoughts on the potential decision.

-In addition, FMCA, along with other RV interest groups, has drafted a letter to the Senate Judiciary Committee supporting renewal of the Section 119 license and, thus, keeping RVer’s satellite TV service.
+In addition, FMCA, along with other RV interest groups, has drafted letters to the Senate Judiciary Committee supporting renewal of the Section 119 license and, thus, keeping RVer’s satellite TV service: